Dee-Olulo/Predicting-Covid-Cases-in-Mexico/README.md

 The dataset contains 10,000 entries (rows) and 23 columns.This dataset contains information about COVID-19 patients, including demographic information, medical statuc, symptoms, test results, and outcomes

+The column names and their descriptions are as follows:

+**id**:	Case identifier number

+**sex**:	Identifies the sex of the patient.

+**patient_type**:	Identifies the type of care received by the patient in the unit.
+It is called an outpatient if you returned home or it is called an inpatient if you were admitted to hospital.

+**entry_date**:	Identifies the date of the patient's admission to the care unit.

+**date_symptoms**:	Identifies the date on which the patient's symptoms began.

+**date_died**:	Identifies the date the patient died.
+(Missing data means patient did not die)

+**intubed**:	Identifies if the patient required intubation.

+**pneumonia**:	Identifies if the patient was diagnosed with pneumonia.

+**age**: Identifies the age of the patient.

+**pregnancy**: Identifies if the patient is pregnant.

+**diabetes**: Identifies if the patient has a diagnosis of diabetes.

+**copd**: Identifies if the patient has a diagnosis of COPD.

+**asthma**:	Identifies if the patient has a diagnosis of asthma.

+**inmsupr**: Identifies if the patient has immunosuppression.

+**hypertension**: Identifies if the patient has a diagnosis of hypertension.

+**other_disease**:	Identifies if the patient has a diagnosis of other diseases.

+**cardiovascular**:	Identifies if the patient has a diagnosis of cardiovascular disease.

+**obesity**: Identifies if the patient is diagnosed with obesity.

+**renal_chronic**:	Identifies if the patient has a diagnosis of chronic kidney failure.

+**tobacco**: Identify if the patient has a smoking habit.

+**contact_other_covid**: Identify if the patient had contact with any other case diagnosed with SARS CoV-2

+**covid_res**: Identifies the result of the analysis of the sample reported by the laboratory

+**icu**: Identifies if the patient required to enter an Intensive Care Unit.

 ## Methods

 The project will follow the following steps: